-A Return to Practice Plan (RTPP) is designed for you to complete a self-assessment of your learning needs and to identify the professional development you intend to undertake in the first 12 months of your return to teaching.
+A Return to Practice Plan (RTPP) is designed for you to complete a self-assessment of your learning needs and to identify the professional development and learning you intend to undertake.

 If you continue to renew your practising certificate using a RTPP, you may need to complete a TER programme.